-Apr 6, 2025 1:21 PM
+Apr 06, 2025

 What happens after the conquest?
 When Indians are dead or on reservations, cattle are in ranches, and rangers become ranchers?
-What's left is the Earp family, Doc, Charlie Goodnight (now a rancher) and dulled glories.Β Once again, everything is over; everything is always being over.
+What's left is the Earp family, Doc, Charlie Goodnight (now a rancher) and dulled glories.
+Once again, everything is over; everything is always being over.
 An uneasy vacuity remains.

 The writing is very different from the Lonesome Dove series.
 Everything is refined, minimalist: interior life is briefly sketched (while LD would offer paragraphs and repetitions on the matter), and in the end, the book barely reached 200 pages (LD installments average around 600).